andyyu824/andyyu824.github.io/projects/athleticheck.md

   <img class="ui image" src="../images/soundboard-play.png">
 </div>

 My software engineering group final project, a web application for communication between athletes and athletic trainers.
+One of the members on our development team is an athlete and they were dissatisfied with their current means of communication with athletic trainers.
+AtheltiCheck aims to be a simple and intuitive means for both athletes and trainers to share critical information such as appointment reports, athlete health clearance, and COVID clearance as well.

 GitHub Repository: <a href="https://github.com/athleticheck/athleticheck"><i class="large github icon "></i>andyyu824/AthletiCheck</a>